Chip-Biscuit/Spiderman-Shattered-Dimensions-Fix/README.md

 https://github.com/ThirteenAG/d3d9-wrapper

-simply put the d3d9.dll and d3d9.ini into your game folder next to the game exe and your good to go
+simply download the release and put the d3d9.dll and d3d9.ini into your game folder next to the game exe and your good to go

 you can set your resolution width and height in the ini default is 1920 x 1080, in this game aspect ratio is calculated based on what resolution you choose.